ArchAngel075/UramuEdit/README.md

 # UramuEdit
 Danmaku behaviour Visual-Based-Editor

-## Usage Of Behaviours :
+## Pre-Word
+The following is a rough mockup of a very very incomplete project, *please* scrutinize with care...

+## Uramu-Editor
+The Editor functions as a visual designer of the behaviours of projectiles and enemies within danmaku/bullet-hell styled games.

+The Editor is not intended to be a fully fledged designer of danmaku games, instead it serves to provide a quick way to put together the AI of entities in a cross-framework implementation through the use of behaviors and interpreters.

+Please forward any feature requests / queries to [URL HERE]

+# Usage
+# Behaviors & Standard Interpreter

 Behaviors currently are standard 'dumps' of an array of events.
+(WIP formatting rules as Editor is designed)

 ```lua
 {{t=3,eventName="addForce",args={x=100,y=0}},{t=5,eventName="addForce",args={x=0,y=100}}}